HumanCompatibleAI/imitation/README.md

     it conflicts with the above.
 Examples of Google-style docstrings can be found [here](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).

+PRs should include unit tests for any new features, and add type annotations where possible.
+It is OK to omit annotations when it would make the code significantly more complex.

+We use `pytest` for unit testing: run `pytest tests/` to run the test suite.
+We use `pytype` for static type analysis.
-Run `ci/code_checks.sh` to run linting and static type checks, and `pytest tests/` for unit tests.
+You should run `ci/code_checks.sh` to run linting and static type checks, and may wish to configure this as a Git pre-commit hook.

-These also run on CircleCI and are required to pass before merging.
-You may wish to configure `ci/code_checks.sh` as a Git commit hook.
+These checks are run on CircleCI and are required to pass before merging.
+Additionally, we track test coverage by CodeCov, and mandate that code coverage should not decrease.
+This can be overridden by maintainers in exceptional cases.
+Files in `imitation/{examples,scripts}/` have no coverage requirements.